YunlongJiao/pathwaypred/results/notebook.md

 ## TODO

-- 160310 send over to cluster for first results and write plot.Rmd!
 - Questions to Ximo: other phenotypes? other interesting problems (just in case the prediction performance is not very promising)?